Endang Rahayu Sedyaningsih: Career

-Sedyaningsih began her career in 1979 as a clinician in the Jakarta Pertamina Hospital.
+Endang began her career in 1979 as a clinician in the Jakarta Pertamina Hospital.
 She joined the public health service in 1980 and worked in remote areas as the Head of Waipare Health Center in East Nusa Tenggara for three years.
 In 1983, she moved to Jakarta and continued working in the public health service with the Jakarta Provincial Health Office.
 In 1997, she joined the National Institute of Health Research and Development (NIHRD) of the Indonesian Ministry of Health.

 Research work

-Sedyaningsih worked as a researcher in the Center of Disease Control Research and Program Development, NIHRD for more than a decade.
+Endang worked as a researcher in the Center of Disease Control Research and Program Development, NIHRD for more than a decade.
 For 6 months in 2001, she spent her time working at the World Health Organization Headquarters in Geneva, Switzerland.
-From 1997 to 2006, Sedyaningsih held an important position at the World Health Organization’s headquarters in Geneva, as a technical adviser in the department of communicable disease surveillance and response.
+From 1997 to 2006, Endang held an important position at the World Health Organization’s headquarters in Geneva, as a technical adviser in the department of communicable disease surveillance and response.
 She was appointed as the Director of the Center of Biomedical Research and Program Development, NIHRD in 2007.
-Sedyaningsih was given notable credit by her fellow researchers for her courage in having helped devise the GISAID sharing mechanism, playing a constructive role in global health.
+Endang was given notable credit by her fellow researchers for her courage in having helped devise the GISAID sharing mechanism, playing a constructive role in global health.

 Minister of Health

-On 22 October 2009, Sedyaningsih was appointed as the Minister of Health of the Republic of Indonesia by President Susilo Bambang Yudhoyono and joined his cabinet which is called the Second Unified Indonesia Cabinet.
-She succeeded her former supporter and boss Siti Fadillah Supari who had initially expressed her disappointment over the Sedyaningsih's appointment as her replacement.
+On 22 October 2009, Endang was appointed as the Minister of Health of the Republic of Indonesia by President Susilo Bambang Yudhoyono and joined his cabinet which is called the Second Unified Indonesia Cabinet.
+She succeeded her former supporter and boss Siti Fadillah Supari who had initially expressed her disappointment over the Endang's appointment as her replacement.

 Illness and death

 In October 2010 she was diagnosed with lung cancer and underwent extensive treatment.
 On 20 April 2012, she was admitted to Cipto Mangunkusumo Hospital (Rumah Sakit Cipto Mangunkusumo, RSCM) due to continuous pain.
 On 26 April 2012, when President Susilo Bambang Yudhoyono visited her in the hospital, she tendered her resignation as Minister of Health due to ill-health.
-On 30 April 2012, Keputusan Presiden (Presidential Decree) No. 46/P/2012 was signed by President Yudhoyono, ending Sedyaningsih's term as Indonesia's Minister of Health.
+On 30 April 2012, Keputusan Presiden (Presidential Decree) No. 46/P/2012 was signed by President Yudhoyono, ending Endang's term as Indonesia's Minister of Health.

-Sedyaningsih died at the age of 57 on 2 May 2012 in RSCM, Jakarta.
+Endang died at the age of 57 on 2 May 2012 in RSCM, Jakarta.
 President Susilo Bambang Yudhoyono presided over her state funeral the next day at the Heroes Plaza, San Diego Hills Memorial Park, Karawang, West Java.

 Education

-Sedyaningsih grew up in Jakarta and went to a public elementary school, later on called as SD Negeri Merdeka Timur.
+Endang grew up in Jakarta and went to a public elementary school, later on called as SD Negeri Merdeka Timur.
 She then continued her education to SMP Negeri 35 and SMA Negeri 4 in Jalan Batu.
-Sedyaningsih received her medical degree in 1979 from the Faculty of Medicine at the University of Indonesia, and her Master of Public Health (MPH) and Doctor of Public Health (DrPH) degrees in Social Epidemiology from Harvard School of Public Health in 1997.
+Endang received her medical degree in 1979 from the Faculty of Medicine at the University of Indonesia, and her Master of Public Health (MPH) and Doctor of Public Health (DrPH) degrees in Social Epidemiology from Harvard School of Public Health in 1997.